 A radical solution.

-Our philosophy is based on that one word – Inclusion.
-Our aim is to create a radical approach to living, by building what will be a truly inclusive, genuinely affordable, vibrant, sustainable, not for profit, multi-generational community, for residents (approx 30%) with and (approx 70%) without support needs - in the heart of London.
+Our ultimate aim is to take a radical approach to living, by building what will be a truly inclusive, genuinely affordable, vibrant, sustainable, not for profit, multi-generational community, for residents in the heart of London.
 An environment where residents of all abilities, families, singles, young and old, can intentionally live, grow, thrive and support each other - together.

 We will bring people together, not set them apart.